Meanwhile...

 “Yeah, Nonnie,” Fabrizio replied, not looking at her.
 He closed his eyes and licked his fingers of the last bit of Ma’s wonderful sauce, not answering her question.

 Nonnie frowned.
 Fabrizio’s Italian was practically nonexistent and he was being really, really rude.
 Fabrizio always said he wanted to be modern and American.
-He considered Nonnie to be a disgusting old woman, an ancient, impossible square; he’d told me often enough.
+He considered Nonnie to be a revolting old woman, an ancient, impossible square; he’d told me often enough.
 He never got it through his lunkhead that you could be American and Italian both at the same time, an Italian-American.

 “Stupido idiota, ingrato, putrido disonore, pomodoro marcio dalla nostra buona vite!...
 Chi avrebbe mai creduto che avesse sangue italiano e fosse della nostra famiglia?”
 Nonnie had turned her back and was mumbling that no one would ever believe that ungrateful, disgraceful, idiotic Fabrizio had Italian blood and was of our family.